DarkGamerZero/RepData_PeerAssessment1/PA1_template.md

 ```r
 imputed_steps <- stepsPerInterval$steps[match(activity$interval, stepsPerInterval$interval)]
 ```
-3. Create a new database that is equal to the old databas but with the missing data filled in
+3. Create a new database that is equal to the old database but with the missing data filled in

 ```r
 activityNoNA <- transform(activity, steps = ifelse(is.na(activity$steps), yes = imputed_steps, no = activity$steps))